mumoshu/idea-play/README.md

 Right click on the plugin's module, choose "Prepare Plugin Module '<module name here>' For Deployment", then you will get the plugin's jar.

+## A trouble shooting for JFlex Support plugin user

+The JFlex support plugin automatically tries to compile .flex files while building the plugin.
+If you get *JFlex home path is invalid* error trying to run/debug the plugin, you should go **Settings > JFlex** and set proper path to JFlex.
+Unfortunately, JFlex is not contained in IntelliJ IDEA binaries, but source code.

+To find JFlex, you need to checkout IDEA's source code following the above `How to develop` section of this README.
+Then, set both *Path to JFlex* and *Skeleton file* in Settings.
+For me, a mac user, they were:

+*Path to JFlex:*
+`/Users/mumoshu/Sources/idea/tools/lexer/jflex-1.4`

+*Skeleton file:*
+`/Users/mumoshu/Sources/idea/tools/lexer/jflex-1.4`

+`/Users/mumoshu/Sources/idea` is the source root.

 # How to debug

 Go to **"Run > Edit Configurations"** and click **"+"** in upper left of the window to open **"Add New Configuration"**,